-Head to Malcesine’s bustling town centre for some great shopping.
-Along the cobbled streets that wind up the slope from the lake, you’ll find little squares with cafes and restaurants.
-Start your day here with a coffee and a traditional Italian pastry.
+Head to the bustling town centre for some great shopping.
+Along the cobbled streets that wind up the slope from the lake, you’ll find little squares with cafés and restaurants, where you can kick off your bargain-hunting expedition with a coffee and a traditional Italian pastry.
 If you’re after trendy handbags and shoes, head to the boutiques and independent shops.
-There’s a market in the main square every Saturday morning, where you’ll find everything from fresh fruit to antiques.
+For something quirkier, you’ll find there’s a market in the main square every Saturday morning, where you’ll find everything from fresh fruit to antiques.
 When you’ve stocked up on your souvenirs, reward yourself with a cone of creamy gelato.

-Best for thrill-seekers: Bike up the thrilling trails of Monte Baldo and back down on a cable car for the ultimate experience.
+Best for thrill-seekers: Bike up the thrilling trails of Monte Baldo and come back down on a cable car for the ultimate experience and amazing views.

-Local time: Malcesine is one hour ahead of GMT/UK time
+Local time: Malcesine is 1 hour ahead of GMT/UK time.

-Tourist information: Further Malcesine tourist information can be found at www.visitgarda.com/en/Malcesine-vacanze-lago-garda
+Tourist information: Further tourist information can be found at www.visitgarda.com/en/Malcesine-vacanze-lago-garda

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/italy for recommendations and advice on visas and health for your holiday to Malcesine
+Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/italy for recommendations and advice on visas and health for your holiday.

-Temperature: From lows of -2°C to highs of 10 in the winter, while the summer months see highs of 30°C down to 18.
+Temperature: Winter sees lows of -2°C to highs of 10°C, while the summer months bask in highs of 30°C down to around 18°C.

 Best time to visit: Spring to autumn.

-By foot: The narrow, cobbled lanes of Malcesine’s historic centre are best explored on foot, giving you a chance to stop at a café and rest your legs with a cup of delicious Italian coffee.
+By foot: The narrow, cobbled lanes of the historic town centre are best explored on foot, giving you the chance to stop at a café and rest your legs with a cup of delicious Italian coffee.

-By bus: The little tourist bus which runs seasonally up and down Malcesine, is a handy way of getting around the hilly town.
+By bus: The little tourist bus, which runs seasonally up and down Malcesine, is a handy way of getting around this hilly town.